Demystifying drain drains: A novice's guide

 What can cause clogs to drainage pipes?

-Do I need to use chemical drain cleaners to clear clogs?
+Do I need to make use of chemical drain cleaners to clear obstructions?

-How do I know when my plumbing drain is leaky?
+How do I know whether my drain in my plumbing is leaking?

 Tags: Drains, Plumbing, Tools Categories: Plumber